vaishnavibrungi/Twitter-Analysis/README.md

 * How employers can use hybrid work flexibility to attract talent and challenges with a hybrid work model.
 * People sharing their experience working from home like how they were reluctant with the idea of work from home initially and how they got adapted to it.\
 ![image](./images/cluster1_wc.png)
-### Classified ads on home office setup accessories
+### Cluster - 3 : Classified ads on home office setup accessories
 Tweets in this cluster were about :
 * Deals to buy desks, chairs, desktop organizers, masks.
 * Concern of people over the rise of covid cases